-Differences wide in UAW talks with GM, strike more likely
+Auto workers union sets stage for possible strike against GM

 Plant-level union leaders from all over the country will be in Detroit on Sunday to talk about the next steps, and after that, the union likely will make an announcement.

+If there is a strike, it would be the union's first since a two-day work stoppage at GM in 2007.

+The move by the union also comes as it faces an internal struggle over a federal corruption investigation that has touched its leader, President Gary Jones.
+Some union members are calling for Jones to step down while the investigation continues.
+But Friday night, union leaders did not remove Jones.

-But leaders surely will face questions about an expanding federal corruption probe that snared a top official on Thursday.
+Union officials surely will face questions about the expanding investigation that snared a top official on Thursday.
 Vance Pearson, head of a regional office based near St. Louis, was charged with corruption in an alleged scheme to embezzle union money and spend cash on premium booze, golf clubs, cigars and swanky stays in California.
-It's the same region that UAW President Gary Jones led before taking the union's top office last year.
+It's the same region that Jones led before taking the union's top office last year.
+Jones has not been charged.

+On Friday, union leaders extended contracts with Ford and Fiat Chrysler indefinitely, but the pact with General Motors is still set to expire Saturday night.

+The union has picked GM as the target company, meaning it is the focus of bargaining and would be the first company to face a walkout.
+Picket line schedules already have been posted near the entrance to one local UAW office in Detroit.

 Copyright 2019 Associated Press.
 All rights reserved.